ginareinhard/thesisTemplate/README.md

 -   LaTeX distribution (TinyTeX); install TinyTeX in R: `tinytex::install_tinytex()`

--   Charis; download it from: <https://software.sil.org/charis/download/>
+-   Charis font (version 7.000); download it from: <https://software.sil.org/charis/download/>

+## **Installing Charis:**

+**macOS:**

+1. Open the application "Font Book" and click on "My Fonts".
+2. Drag the downloaded "Charis-7.000" folder into "My Fonts".

+**Windows:**

+1. Unzip the downloaded "Charis-7.000" folder and open it.
+2. Mark all .ttf files, right-click, and choose "Install" (or "Install for all users").

+**Linux (for all users):**

+1. Unzip the downloaded "Charis-7.000" folder.
+2. Copy the font files to the system directory: `sudo cp Charis-7.000/*.ttf /usr/share/fonts/`.
+3. Update the font cache: `sudo fc-cache -f`.

-## How to use it
+## How to use the template

 1. Click "Code" and "Download ZIP"
 2. Unzip and open the folder